 Some HIV tests look for the virus itself.
 But most look for the antibodies for

 HIV.
-Antibodies are part of the immune system
+Antibodies are part of the immune

-to fight HIV.
+antibodies to fight HIV.

 Testing results may be available that day or can take longer come back.